Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 ~

-Jean Dubois, probably unrelated to the other Duboiss, born in France in c1700, reached Acadia by 1721, the year he married Anne, daughter of Michel Vincent, at Grand-Pré.
-They settled on the Petitcoudiac and had at least eight children, including a son, Honoré, born probably at Petitcoudiac in c1739, who married Marthe, daughter of Charles Bélanger, at L'Islet, Québec, in May 1764 during Le Grand Dérangement.
+Jean Dubois, probably unrelated to the other Duboiss, born in France in c1700, reached Acadia by 1721, the year he married Anne, daughter of Michel Vincent and Marie-Josèphe Richard, at Grand-Pré.
+They settled at Grand-Pré before moving on the Petitcoudiac.
+They had at least eight children.
+At least two of them were born at Grand-Pré before the family moved to Petitcoudiac: Jean-Pierre in February 1722, and Geneviève in December 1723.
+Jean's son Honoré, born probably at Petitcoudiac in c1739, married Marthe, daughter of Charles Bélanger, at L'Islet, Québec, in May 1764 during exile.

 ~

-Didier, a gardener, son of Nicolas Dubois and Marie Primeau of Bénon, La Rochelle, France, born in c1699, married Jeanne, daughter of Francois Abelin, at Port-Lajoie, Île St.-Jean, today's Prince Edward Island, in July 1722.
+Didier, a gardener, son of Nicolas Dubois and Marie Primeau of Bénon, La Rochelle, France, born in c1699, married Jeanne, daughter of François Abelin, at Port-La-Joye, Île St.-Jean, today's Prince Edward Island, in July 1722.
 Didier was probably no kin to the other Duboiss of Acadia.
 He left no record of having fathered any children.

 ~

-Alexis-Bertrand, son of Alexis-Guillaume Dubois and Jeanne-Marguerite LaFontaine Gaillard of St.-Malo, France, born in c1744, married Marguerite Lacroix on Île St.-Pierre, an island off the southern coast of Newfoundland, in July 1771.
+Alexis-Bertrand, son of Alexis-Guillaume Dubois and Jeanne-Marguerite LaFontaine Gaillard of St.-Malo, France, born in c1744, married Marguerite Lacroix on Île St.-Pierre, a French-controlled fishery island off the southern coast of Newfoundland, in July 1771.
 His relationship to the other Duboiss of greater Acadia is anyone's guess.

 ~

 Jean-Baptiste dit Dumont, son of René Dubois, a carpenter, was born at Montréal between 1683 and 1688.
-He married Marie, daughter of Acadian André Simon dit Boucher, at Port-Royal in May 1710.
-They moved to Minas, where Jean-Baptiste died at Grand-Pré in November 1713, in his late 20s.
-Jean-Baptiste dit Dumont and Marie had two children, including a son, Joseph dit Dumont, born at Port-Royal in March 1712.
-Joseph dit Dumont married Marie-Madeleine, daughter of Jean-Baptiste Vecot, at St.-Pierre-du-Nord, Île St.-Jean, in February 1739.
+He married Marie, daughter of Acadians André Simon dit Boucher and Marie Martin dit Pelletre, at Port-Royal in May 1710.
+They moved to Minas, where Jean-Baptiste died in November 1713, in his late 20s.
+Jean-Baptiste dit Dumont and Marie had two children, including a son, Joseph dit Dumont, born at Annapolis Royal in March 1712.
+Joseph dit Dumont married Marie-Madeleine, daughter of Jean-Baptiste Vecot and Marie Chiasson, at St.-Pierre-du-Nord, Île St.-Jean, in February 1739.
 Joseph dit Dumont chose as his surname not Dubois but his father's dit, Dumont.
 His daughter Hélène, who came to Louisiana in July 1785 aboard one of the Seven Ships from France, called herself a Dumont, not a Dubois.

 ~